ShrimpingIt/medea/README.md

 The examples which process live Twitter or OpenWeatherMap JSON documents from their API servers over HTTPS need a registered account with Twitter or OpenWeatherMap.
 Fill in the bearerId/appId details in medea/auth.py and this will authenticate the example scripts.
 It is assumed you will have configured an internet connection before running the applications although examples/scripts/twitterTimelinePollFields.py offers an example of negotiating wifi before accessing an online JSON resource.

+## ESP32 Upload

-See put.sh for a routine which uploads all the scripts and data to an ESP32 using Adafruit's ampy tool.
+See put.sh for a Linux and probably Mac-compatible console script which uploads all the scripts and data to an ESP32 using Adafruit's ampy tool.

-## Limitations

-The ESP8266 interpreter cannot handle recursion beyond 19 stack levels, so very deeply nested JSON data still cannot be handled without further optimising this library.

-Although Medea runs on CPython and ESP32 as regular python modules loaded from the filesystem, HTTPS JSON processing on ESP8266 requires that medea is installed as [frozen modules](http://docs.micropython.org/en/v1.9.3/unix/reference/constrained.html).
-Otherwise there is not enough memory for the SSL socket handshake to complete.

-By default the ESP8266 TLS buffer is only large enough to handle a Twitter timeline API call requesting a single Tweet (count=1).
-However, the buffer can [be increased](https://github.com/micropython/micropython/commit/a47b8711316a4901bc81e1c46ce50de00207c47f) on ESP8266 to be able to handle larger payloads, for example increasing to 8192 bytes enabled the handling of at least 10 tweets in testing.

-# ESP8266 Image
+## ESP8266 Pre-configured Image

-A pre-configured image suitable for ESP8266 is available at http://shrimping.it/project/medea/ based on Micropython 1.9.3 with medea onboard as frozen modules and an 8192byte TLS buffer to allow larger HTTPS payloads (e.g. > 10 tweets).
+A pre-configured image suitable which works around the ESP8266 limitations noted below is available at http://shrimping.it/project/medea/ based on Micropython 1.9.3 with medea onboard as frozen modules and an 8192byte TLS buffer to allow larger HTTPS payloads (e.g. > 10 tweets).

-Use the standard `esptool` [instructions](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html)to upload the image.
+Use the standard `esptool` [instructions](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html) to upload the image.

 Remember to add your own authentication values.
-This can be done interactively as follows (note these are bytestrings, prefixed with b, and the values below will not work, they have to be YOUR credentials).
+You can run a test case interactively as follows (note credentials are bytestrings, prefixed with b, and the values below will not work, they have to be YOUR credentials).

 ```python
 import medea.auth